-- (1) Determining whether a research activity submitted for PHRC review is human-subjects research within the meaning of DHHS, FDA or other applicable federal regulations; - (2) Determining exemptions from 45 CFR 46 and 21 CFR 56; - (3) Conducting its initial and continuing review of research and for reporting its findings and actions to the investigator and to the institution; - (4) Determining which projects require review more often than annually; - (5) Determining which projects need verification from sources other than the investigators that no material changes have occurred since the last review;

-- (6) Ensuring prompt reporting of proposed changes in a research activity, and for ensuring that such changes in approved research, during the period for which PHRC approval has already been given, may not be initiated without PHRC review and approval except when necessary to eliminate apparent immediate hazards to the subject; - (7) Ensuring prompt reporting to the PHRC, appropriate institutional officials and, when required or appropriate, to the department or agency head of any unanticipated problems involving risks to subjects or others; - (8) Ensuring prompt reporting to the PHRC, appropriate institutional officials and, when required or appropriate, to the department or agency head of any serious or continuing noncompliance with federal regulations or the requirements or determinations of the PHRC; - (9) Ensuring prompt reporting to the PHRC, appropriate institutional officials and, when required or appropriate, to the department or agency head of any suspension or termination of PHRC approval; and - (10) Except when an expedited review procedure is used, reviewing proposed research at convened meetings at which a majority of the members of the PHRC are present, including at least one member whose primary concerns are in nonscientific areas.
-In order for the research to be approved, it shall receive the approval of a majority of those members present at the meeting.
+- (1) Determining whether a research activity submitted for PHRC review is human-subjects research within the meaning of DHHS, FDA or other applicable federal regulations; - (2) Determining exemptions from 45 CFR 46 and 21 CFR 56; - (3) Conducting its initial and continuing review of research and for reporting its findings and actions to the investigator and to the institution; - (4) Determining which projects require review more often than annually; - (5) Determining which projects need verification from sources other than the investigators that no material changes have occurred since the last review; - (6) Ensuring prompt reporting of proposed changes in a research activity, and for ensuring that such changes in approved research, during the period for which PHRC approval has already been given, may not be initiated without PHRC review and approval except when necessary to eliminate apparent immediate hazards to the subject; - (7) Ensuring prompt reporting to the PHRC, appropriate institutional officials and, when required or appropriate, to the department or agency head (regulatory agencies) of any unanticipated problems involving risks to subjects or others; - (8) Ensuring prompt reporting to the PHRC, appropriate institutional officials and, when required or appropriate, to the department or agency head (regulatory agencies) of any serious or continuing noncompliance with federal regulations or the requirements or determinations of the PHRC; - (9) Ensuring prompt reporting to the PHRC, appropriate institutional officials and, when required or appropriate, to the department or agency head (regulatory agencies) of any suspension or termination of PHRC approval; and - (10) Except when an expedited review procedure is used, reviewing proposed research at convened meetings at which a majority of the members of the PHRC are present, including at least one member whose primary concerns are in nonscientific areas.
+In order for the research to be approved, it shall receive the approval of a majority of those members present and eligible to vote when the research activity is reviewed at the meeting.